cagov/design-system/components/accordion/README.md

 # Accordion

 Accordions are expandable sections of content.
-Each section contains a heading (H2 or H3), a plus button (+), and more body text when opened.
+Each section contains a summary element, and more body text when opened.

 Accordions keep pages looking clean by hiding information that most people do not need to see.